When you buy through our links, we may earn a small commission at no additional cost to you. Learn more

 While it’s not necessary, you can use a rooting hormone or natural alternatives to promote faster root growth.
 Commercial rooting hormones are available in powder, liquid, or gel form and can be applied to the cut end of the stem.

-- STIMULATES ROOT PRODUCTION – This plant growth hormone stimulates root production in hardwood and…
+- Plant growth hormone stimulates root production in hardwood and softwood cuttings; apply to…

 If you prefer a natural alternative, you can try dipping the cutting in honey or cinnamon, which have antimicrobial properties and can encourage root development.